-Stores Can Be An Obstacle Course
+Any Store Can Be An Obstacle Course

 Customers and employees drop and break or spill containers of liquid and dry products.
 Employees may leave pallets or product on floors where customers may trip over them.

-A store has a duty to protect customers from an unreasonable risk of harm.
-But, a store is not an insurer of their customer's safety, meaning they only need to do what is "reasonable" to prevent a customer from being injured.
+Every venue has a duty to protect customers from an unreasonable risk of harm.
+But, a store is not an insurer of their customer’s safety, meaning they only need to do what is “reasonable” to prevent a customer from being injured.
 And what is reasonable may be different in every case.

 What Did They Know And When Did They Know It

 A store owes a customer a duty to exercise reasonable care to protect them from dangerous conditions in the store that are either known or reasonably discoverable.

 To recover damages in a slip and fall case, a plaintiff must prove:

 - Condition posed an unreasonable risk of harm

 - Store failed to exercise reasonable care to deal with the risk

 A reasonable time for the owner to discover the condition varies depending upon the facts of the case, and evidence of an employee’s location near the hazard.